Saizo Kishimoto

 Born in Kobe, he joined the Japanese Imperial Navy air squadron during World War II.
 After the war, he became a city employee of the Kobe City Office.
 In 1955, he joined a clan with Yakuza leader Nakayama Yoshikazu under a branch of the Yamaguchi-gumi.
 Over the next 40 years, he rose up the ladder in his gang and held the rank of sō-honbuchō, the headquarters chief of the Yamaguchi-gumi.

+In 1973, he was promoted from Shateigashira" (舎弟頭 head of younger brothers) of the Nakayama-gumi to a member of the third Yamaguchi after Nakayama retired.
+In June 1984, he go the position of both "Honbucho" (本部長 top of headquarters) and "Wakagashira-hosa" (若頭補佐 eldest son's assistant) for the fourth Yamaguchi-gumi.
+When the fifth Yamaguchi started in 1989, he was promoted to shatei and assumed the position of "Sohonbucho" (総本部長 top of general headquarters).
+He acted for the "Wakagashira" and the "Shateigashira" for the Yamaguchi-gumi since October of 1998.

 In late 2005, he was named leader of a more recent Yamaguchi-gumi clan, called the Hanshin-kai.
 He was also the godfather or kumichō of the Kishimoto-gumi.